 'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

-CNA spoke to the family members of some Singaporeans stranded in Hat Yai, some of whom have not eaten for nearly two days.
+CNA speaks to the family members of some Singaporeans stranded in Hat Yai, some of whom have not eaten for nearly two days.

 SINGAPORE: What began as a self-drive holiday to Thailand turned into a harrowing ordeal for 74-year-old Ronnie Toh.